whusterj/whusterj.github.io/_posts/2022-02-19-stateofjs-2021-thoughts.md

 ## General Observations

-Respondents are primarily male, white, and age 24-34 (surprise, surprise).
+**Respondents are primarily male, white, and age 24-34** (surprise, surprise).

-The majority of people came to the survey through Twitter.
-I'm always struck by how Twitter has managed to stay relevant while other oldies like Facebook suffer.
+**The majority of people came to the survey through Twitter.** I'm always struck by how Twitter has managed to stay relevant while other oldies like Facebook suffer.
 I've used it intermittently, but never got into it.
 Perhaps because I never found "my people" there.

-A good chunk of respondents are from companies with 100+ people, but there's also good representation from companies of all sizes between 1 and 100.
+**More than half of respondents are from companies with 100+ people**, but there's also good representation from companies of all sizes between 1 and 100.

-Clients always ask me about React vs. Vue.
-This year, React is still on top and Vue fell in popularity and usage for the first time since appearing on the survey.
+**Clients always ask me about React vs. Vue.
+This year, React is still on top and Vue fell in popularity and usage** for the first time since appearing on the survey.
 My personal opinion is that this is because Vue 3 made some big changes that make it a bit harder to work with, and consequently sentiment is turning against it.
 I think it's also generally true that all frameworks start to decline after a few years anyway.

-Almost every framework that has appeared on the survey more than 2 times dipped in terms of satisfaction and usage.
-This makes me think, you know, there hasn't been a major turnover in frameworks or tools for 4-6 years, since reactive frameworks "took over."
+**Almost every framework that has appeared on the survey more than 2 times dipped in terms of satisfaction and usage.** This makes me think, you know, there hasn't been a major turnover in frameworks or tools for 4-6 years, since reactive frameworks "took over."
 Are we seeing any up-and-coming disruptors on the survey?
 Hard to say.
 I don't see any serious contenders on the frontend framework side except maybe Svelte.
 I'm a fan of Svelte - I used it in the very early days before even Vue was released!
 But I don't see any React-killing features in Svelte.
 Vue remains relevant, but I think we can say at this point it has definitively failed to take the throne.
 Aside, another engineer once dubbed me a hipster (_gasp_) for using Vue over React.
 I wonder if that opinion persists.

 ## Build Tools

 The build tools side of things is more interesting.
-I think esbuild could be a disruptor.
+I think **[esbuild]()** could be a disruptor.
 Gulp has taken a major dive over the years (good riddance), and webpack remains on top, but is starting to take a turn.
 IMO, webpack was an improvement over all that came before, but it has ended up suffering the same issues as Gulp.
 It requires too much fiddling with configuration to get to _just right_.
 It's not accessible, and builds are v-e-r-y   s-l-o-w.

 I have been using esbuild on a side project and the speed is so incredible, I could see this paradigm of build tool taking over within a few years.
 The basic idea is that build tools can be made orders of magnitude faster by writing them in a fast language like Go.
 Vite is another contender here.